Bigsealion/REUnet/README.md

 # Requirements
 ## REUnet
 REUnet relies on version 1.7.0 of [`nnUNet`](https://github.com/MIC-DKFZ/nnUNet/tree/v1.7.0), which is the framework for running REUnet.
-And the REUnet was tested based on `Python 3.9.7`.
+And the REUnet was tested based on `Python 3.9.7`, `Centos 7`.

 To install nnUNet version 1.7.0, use the following command to download nnUNet v1.7.0: